Renarde-dev/Piwigo-test-docker/README.md

 ### Advanced option

-if you want to use an existing MySQL/MariaDB database you already setup use `compose-nodb.yaml` and only configure `piwigo_port=` in `.env`
+if you want to use an existing MySQL/MariaDB database you already setup, rename `compose-nodb.yaml` as `compose.yaml`

 if preffer using a `mysql` container edit `compose.yaml` and replace mariadb by mysql (case sensitive).